Hialeah/problems/11-20/README.md

 <h2 id="16">16.
 Basketball Player Height</h2>

 The star player of a high school basketball team is 73 inches tall.
 Write a program to compute and display the height in feet / inches form.

-Hint: Try using the modulus and integer divide operations.
+**Hint**: Try using the modulus and integer divide operations.

 - [ ] Answer in C++